Linuxfabrik/monitoring-plugins/check-plugins/docker-info/README.md

 **Important Notes:**

 * Every `docker` command starts a daemon that is only socket-activated, which is how most distributions ship it.
 A daemon someone stopped with `systemctl stop docker` is therefore started again by the next run of this check, or of any other Docker check.
 A service watching `docker.service` reports the stopped unit, while the container checks next to it are green again, and both are right
+* `--timeout` covers all Docker commands of a run together, so the check ends in time however long each of them takes

 **Data Collection:**